makerplane/canfix-spec/src/intro.rst

 having different settings for any particular parameter.
 At best this would be confusing and potentially, a safety of flight issue.

-CAN-FIX takes this one step further and adds an annunciate bit to each parameter message so that devices can indicate a parameter that may be out of range.
+CAN-FiX takes this one step further and adds an annunciate bit to each parameter message so that devices can indicate a parameter that may be out of range.
 One of the reasons for this extra bit is to avoid nuisance alarms in the system, by allowing the measuring node more control over when to annunciate and alarm above